-The sale of World Championship Wrestling to Vince McMahon in March of 2001 sent shockwaves throughout the wrestling industry and it’s fanbase.
-After nearly a 6-year battle, the hotly contested Monday Night War was over and WCW was absorbed into the then WWF corporate umbrella.
-While the WCW product had been suffering a slow death for several years for a variety of reasons, they still had a loyal following.
+The sale of World Championship Wrestling to Vince McMahon in March of 2001 sent shockwaves throughout the wrestling industry and its fanbase.
+After nearly a 6-year battle, the hotly contested Monday Night War was over, and WCW was absorbed into the then WWF corporate umbrella.
+While the WCW product had been suffering a slow death for several years for various reasons, they still had a loyal following.
 They had a fanbase that wanted an alternative to Vince McMahon’s show on Mondays.

 WCW Big Bang was to be the first pay-per-view under new WCW management and likely would have been held at the newly built 3,000-square-foot Hard Rock Cafe arena in Las Vegas, Nevada.